What Kind of Coach Do YOU Want to Be?

-Recently I was working with some professionals helping them build their skills to become certified coaches.
+Recently, I was working with some professionals, helping them build their skills to become certified coaches.
 A theme emerged about leadership coaching that I wanted to share with you.
 I’m going to share a couple of quotations about the insights they gained during our conversation, and then I’ll discuss them.
-Perhaps you have had similar experiences like this too.

 “I wanted to add a more formal piece of my career around coaching, but that was just the balcony view.
 I found that I’m most comfortable working in the transformative type of coaching.
 This requires me to open myself up and allow myself to be transformed as well.”

-When we identify that resistance we have a choice to make: do I allow myself to continue with this resistance and the resultant limiting behaviors?
-Or do I honor those behaviors that protected, and hindered, me in the past, then challenge and let go of those old limiting beliefs and actions, and seek new beliefs and vision that enables me to step into a transformed future?
+When we identify that resistance, we have a choice to make: Do I allow myself to continue with this resistance and the resultant limiting behaviors?
+Or, do I honor those behaviors that protected, and hindered, me in the past, then challenge and let go of those old limiting beliefs and actions, and seek new beliefs and vision that enable me to step into a transformed future?